 “Why?
 You got such a great job in such a nice place”

 “Well, it was really great for a long time, but actually it’s not that great anymore”

 “Why are you complaining?
 They love you over there”

 “Of course they love me.
-I do all the shit work for everyone”
+I do a lot of work for everyone”

 “But they really appreciate that.
 Besides, if you don’t do it, nobody else will.
 Maybe they’ll give you a pay rise by the end of the year”

-“But the thing is, I’m not learning anything.
-My career will never progress over there.
-The job is monotonous and chaotic.
+“But the thing is, I’m not learning anything anymore.
+My career will never progress this way.
+The job is monotonous and sometimes chaotic.
 All I do is fire fighting”